New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 Length of employment

-Whether an employee is eligible for a particular type of leave may be determined by the length of their employment.
+Whether an employee is eligible for a particular type of leave is often determined by the length of their employment.

 Eligibility periods vary across Canada.
 Some provinces, like British Columbia, New Brunswick and Quebec have no eligibility periods for these leaves (i.e., employees are eligible for these leaves on their first day of work).
 Alberta tends to have one of the longest eligibility periods – being 90 days of employment – for any leave of absence.
 In Ontario, eligibility varies depending on the leave in question (e.g., there is no eligibility period for compassionate care leave, while employees must be employed for 6 months before being eligible for critical illness leave).